Additive normal tempered stable processes for equity derivatives and power law scaling: Model calibration and power law scaling

 Figure \ref{figure:MSEcomparison} shows the differences of MSE w.r.t. the different times to maturity for S\&P 500 volatility surface calibrated with a NIG process.
 Sato and L\'evy LTS have a MSE of the same order of magnitude, while the improvement of ATS is of two orders of magnitude and particularly significant at short-time.
 The short time improvement in implied volatility calibration is particularly evident, as shown in Figure \ref{figure:vol}.

-In Figure \ref{figure:vol}, we plot the market implied volatility and the volatility replicated via ATS, LTS, and Sato processes at 1 and 8 month maturities.
+In Figure \ref{figure:vol}, we plot the market implied volatility and the volatility replicated via ATS, LTS, and Sato processes at the 22 days (on the left) and 9 months and 21 days (on the right) maturities.
 We observe that the ATS implied volatility is the closest to the market implied volatility in any case and it significantly improves both LTS and Sato processes, particularly for small maturities.
 Similar results hold for all other ATS.

-In Figure \ref{figure:skew}, we plot the market and the ATS implied volatility \textit{skew} for EUROSTOXX 50 w.r.t. the times to maturity.
+In Figure \ref{figure:skew}, we plot the market and the ATS implied volatility \textit{skew} for EURO STOXX 50 w.r.t. the times to maturity.
 We observe that the calibrated ATS replicates accurately the market implied volatility \textit{skew}.